 Do you want readers to love your story?
-To pick up your book and be so immersed in it they won’t be able to put it down?
-Who doesn’t, am I right?
-Then you need to understand plot.
+To pick up your book and be so immersed in the elements of plot that they won’t be able to put it down?

 What Is Plot?
 Plot Definition